cs1302uga/cs1302-minesweeper-alpha/README.md

   * **`MinesweeperGame(Scanner stdIn, String seedPath)`**: In this constructor, you should intialize some of your instance variables and setup the game using the information in the seed file referred to by `seedPath`.

+    * Keep in mind that this constructor will be called from your `Driver` class, so that's where the iniitial values of `stdIn` and `seedPath` come from.
+You should refer to the instructions for `Driver` for more information before you make any assumptions.
     * You will probably want to create a separate method for reading the seed file.
-    * Take care that you assign `stdIn` to an instance variable and that you use that instance variable whenever you need to read from standard input.
+    * Take care that you **assign `stdIn` to an instance variable** and that you use that instance variable whenever you need to read from standard input.

-      Other than the initial assignment to that variable, you should not reassign it elsewhere in your code or you risk getting a zero on your project.
+      **WARNING:** Other than the initial assignment to your `stdIn`-related instance variable in the constructor, you should not reassign that instance variable elsewhere in your `MinesweeperGame` class; if you do, then you risk getting a zero on your project per [one of the requirements](#stdin).

+      **SUGGESTION:** We said that you should assign `stdIn` to an instance variable, but **it's also perfectly okay for you to assign it to an instance constant**.
+This will prevent you from reassigning it on accident.
+In Jave, you can leave an instance constant uninitialized on the line where it's declared so long as you initialize exactly once inside your constructor.
+      Here is the declaration (notice we didn't initialize it here):

+      ```java
+      private final Scanner STDIN; // declare instance constant
+      ```

+      Here is what a line in the constructor might look like:

+      ```java
+      this.STDIN = stdin; // initialize instance constant
+      ```

   * **`void printWelcome()`:** This method should print the welcome banner to standard output, as described earlier in